BASuk/ZS-Home-Assistant-Setup/README.md

 https://app.electricitymaps.com/map

 This shows the current CO2 intensity of my local power (gCO2eq/kWh) and the % of fossil fuel in the grid.
 I'm not currently using this in automation but plan to curb my energy usage when the grid is dirtiest.
+Saving the planet watt by watt.

 Frigate